Trubador/Trubador/README.md

 - I advocate for true serverless services in Azure and local emulator for Service Bus: https://github.com/Azure/azure-service-bus/issues/223#issuecomment-1261246251
 - I have posted more than 20 posts on the Azure Q/A forum and Azure feedback forum
 - I don't drink ☕ contrary to most IT professionals
+- I love listening to music and the intricate details of a Hi-Fi music system setup
+- I love speed and adrenaline fueled activites
+- I am curious about almost anything and constantly try to expand my perspective by questioning the inner workings of systems to find innovative solutions for non-trivial problems-
+- I have the mindset that everything is possible initially, no matter how complicated, unrealistic, grand or vague if adequate resources, vision and motivation are available
+- I have the INTJ (Architect) personality type

 ## 🔧 Skills ##